-The research project “Lexico-grammatical variation in advanced learner varieties” is funded by the Central Research Development Fund of the University of Bremen, Germany, one of eleven “Universities of Excellence” in Germany that compete internationally in top-level research.
+The research project “Lexico-grammatical variation in advanced learner varieties” was funded from January 2014 to Janaury 2017 by the Central Research Development Fund of the University of Bremen, Germany, one of eleven “Universities of Excellence” in Germany that compete internationally in top-level research.

 In the last 15 years or so, corpus-based research into learner language has contributed to a much clearer picture of advanced interlanguage.
 These studies have yielded substantial empirical evidence that, for example, texts produced by advanced learners and native speakers differ in terms of frequencies of certain words, phrases and syntactic structures.
 This research also shows that learners use features that are more typical of speech than of academic prose, which suggests that they are largely unaware of register differences.